 9. Veteran Graduates Thanks To Service Dog

 Paul spent two years training to become a motorcycle technician, but he could not have done it without Zoey by his side.
-Zoey is Paul’s savior and has helped him overcome many of his anxieties, comforting him when he was overwhelmed.
+Zoey was Paul’s savior and helped him overcome many of his anxieties, comforting him when he was overwhelmed.

 10. Service Dog Helps Veteran Reintegrate Into Life

 While he served, Kevin was on top of the trucks, often the first to get shot at, which really affected him.
 Coming back home, he suffered from anxiety and had trouble sleeping in silence because he was so used to hearing gunfire.